Deployed Works Guide

 Know what the first call is for

 The call is for understanding the work, checking fit, testing assumptions and choosing a next step.
-It is not a guarantee of deployment and not a place to force a full proposal too early.

 Step 2